educhagas00/The-Basement/README.md

 <h1 align="center">The Basement</h1>
 <br>

 Feeling a little nostalgic?
-Be welcome to explore our VHS and Vinyl e-commerce store and try not to dig on every possible item we gather just for you!
+You're almost there, but don't panic.
+There's still more to come before you're completely engulfed in the blissful embrace of that little light you see in the distance.
+Soon you'll be healed, forgiven, and refreshed, free from all trauma, pain, guilt and shame.
+You may even forget your own name, but before you dwell in that house forever, please be welcome to explore our VHS and Vinyl e-commerce store and try not to dig on every possible item we gather just for you!
 But remember: Buckle up, because now you are in **THE BASEMENT**.

 ## Instalação

-1 - Criar a pasta temporária para o banco SQLite
+1 - Create temporary folder to SQLite DB
 ```console
 mkdir tmp
 ```

-2 - Criar o ``.env``
+2 - Create ``.env``
 ```console
 cp .env.example .env
 ```

-3 - Instalar as dependências
+3 - Install dependencies
 ```console
 npm install
 ```

-## Execução
+## Execute
 ```console
 npm run dev
 ```